kwnstantina/intelig/README.md

 ## General info
-A project for storing data either from urls by web or local computer.Supportive filtering and searching with advanced tables.
+A project for storing data either from urls by web or local computer.Supportive filtering and searching with advanced tables, with *Animations*.

 ## Technologies